mskccmccf/nonlinearSlideAlignment/README.md

 Within each directory to be aligned, the script assumes the first subdirectory is IF, and that each additional directory is a pass of AEC.
 On new data it may be easier to configure variables and call alignSlides_multi_IHC.m directly)

 ## Short Instructions for de novo alignment:
-1. Save multiple IHC and IF results as tiffs from caseviewer (or other software) at desired final resolution (typically 1:1, full resolution) in directory with structure:
+1. Save multiple IHC and IF results as tiffs from caseviewer (or other software) at desired final resolution (typically 1:1, full resolution).
+Note that to avoid creating hard ROI edges due to export masking in the background it is better to use a rectangular ROI to define the regions in caseviewer.
+Create a directory with structure:

 * ROI 1 on slide 1 directory
   * IF directory e.g. ‘0-iF’
+    * IF Channel 1
+    * IF Chanel 2
+   * ...
   * IHC 1 directory e.g. ‘1-AEC_pass1’
+    * IHC 1 RGB image
   * …
   * IHC N directory e.g. ‘N-ACE_passN’
+    * IHC N RGB image
 * ROI 2 on slide 1 directory
   * …
 * …